5.2 - Building the action plan

 Characterise the relevance of the action

-Mitigation actions (unlike adaptation actions or process improvement actions) can also be classified by level of relevance :
+Mitigation actions (as opposed to adaptation actions or process improvement action) can also be classified by level of relevance :

 Maximum relevance - Reduction actions within the organisation's core activity: the organisation is fully responsible for the action and its impacts;